The creativity of author, designer and publisher Ben Arogundade

-Is Zoe Saldana Black?
-100,000 Google Questions About Her Ethnicity, Nationality, Parents Race & Family Heritage
+Celebrity Ancestry: Hollywood Actress Zoe Saldana’s Heritage: 100,000 Fans Google Her Ethnicity, Nationality, Parents Race & Family Background

 IS SHE BLACK, INDIAN, LATINA?
-Zoe Saldana's ethnicity and heritage seem hard to place for many fans who Google her — and that has caused trouble in her role in the new Nina Simone biopic.
+Zoe Saldana's ethnicity and heritage seem hard to place for many fans who regularly Google details about her ancestry and her parents racial background and origins.
 By Ben Arogundade.
+Nov.
+20, 2019.

-SHE IS HOLLYWOOD'S MOST ethnically mysterious movie star, able to morph between Mediterranean-style beauty to a full-blown alien, as she appeared in the movie, Avatar.
+SHE IS PERHAPS HOLLYWOOD'S MOST ETHNICALLY mysterious movie star, able to morph between Mediterranean-style beauty to a full-blown alien, as she appeared in the movie, Avatar.
 So, is Zoe Yadira Saldana black, Indian, Latina or Other?
 100,000 fans are not sure.
-That is the approximate global number who Google a range of questions about the 37 year old actress's ethnicity, nationality, parents race and family heritage, each year.
+That is the approximate global number who Google a range of questions about the 41 year old actress's ethnicity, nationality, parents race background and family heritage, each year.

 SALDANA'S ETHNICITY & PARENTS HERITAGE